Welcome

 Carolina

-When we are about to became mothers, something tender awakes inside us, we return our own childhood.
+When we are about to become mothers, something tender awakes inside us; we return to our own childhood.

-Memories of how our mummys cares for us , the way she looked at us.the words she or dint say,come back with such strengh.
+Memories of how our mummies cared for us, the way she looked at us, the words she did or didn’t say, come back with such strength.

-We start to think about her constantly, reflecting on what we dont want to repeat , what really hurt us and we are hiding for long time , in our pandora box, very secretely
+We start to think about her constantly, reflecting on what we don’t want to repeat, what really hurt us and what we have been hiding for a long time, in our pandora box, very secretly.

 The Superwoman Body

-During the pregnancy , our bodies transform in ways that we nothing short of miraculous.
-The entire digestive systwm shifts and adpts, the organs move, STRETCH, and makes space for the new life.
+During the pregnancy, our bodies transform in ways that are nothing short of miraculous.
+The entire digestive system shifts and adapts, the organs move, STRETCH, and make space for the new life.

-Intestines are pushed and rotated , the stomash is compressed , and even the smallest meal feels different. we are just about to explode. just make sure you give enough nutrients for your little lover .
+Intestines are pushed and rotated, the stomach is compressed, and even the smallest meal feels different.
+We are just about to explode.
+Just make sure you give enough nutrients for your little lover.

 Join Mailing List